exercism/java/exercises/practice/bob/.docs/instructions.append.md

 Or you could set your method to return some random type (e.g. `void`), and run the tests again.
 The new error should tell you which type it's expecting.

-After having resolved these errors you should be ready to start making the tests pass!
+After having resolved these errors, you should be ready to start making the tests pass!